-This kind of co-opting of intuitive eating language is harmful.
+This kind of co-opting of anti-diet language is harmful.
 Dietitian Cara Harbstreet‘s Tweet about it is my favorite:

-Stealing concepts from intuitive eating and using them to promote diets is also unethical and icky.
+Stealing concepts from intuitive eating and using them to promote diets is unethical and icky.

-For the article, I spoke with dietitian Evelyn Tribole, co-creator of intuitive eating and co-author of the Intuitive Eating book (and many others), who had a whole lot to say about all this.
+For a recent article about intuitive fasting, I spoke with dietitian Evelyn Tribole, co-creator of intuitive eating and co-author of the original book (and many others).
+She had a lot to say about all this.
 Here’s what she told me over the phone:

 “Intuitive fasting” and “intuitive eating for weight loss” are making promises that they can’t deliver on.

-Still, it’s understandable that the claims of easy weight loss are appealing.
-We’re constantly told that being fat is bad, and that weight loss should always be the goal.
-Anyone selling a diet or weight loss program, whether they’re co-opting intuitive eating or not, is capitalizing on the insecurities that our weight-obsessed culture has instilled in us.
+Still, I understand the appeal of so-called “easy weight loss.”
+We’re constantly told fat is bad and weight loss should be the goal.
+Anyone selling a diet or weight loss program, even when they claim it’s not a diet, is taking advantage of our insecurities.
 There’s no reason to feel guilty or wrong if you’re tempted by these things!

-Intuitive eating is an antidote to these things.
-It’s made for people who have realized that diets don’t work.
+A true anti-diet approach is antidote to these things.
+It’s for people know diets don’t work.

 If you want to try intuitive eating, get your information from someone who knows what they’re talking about.

 Intuitive eating is for everyone.
-No matter your history with food, weight, or body image, you can become an intuitive eater.
-Just be sure not to fall for the not-so-intuitive diet nonsense out there.
+No matter your history with food, weight, or body image, you can quit dieting and heal your relationship with food.
+Just be sure not to fall for the “it’s not a diet” diet nonsense out there.

 Leave a Reply